soundpress/RulesOfNYC/docs/c16/index.rst

    The Executive Director's administrative determination will be mailed to the owner and to the affected parties identified in the application submitted pursuant to paragraph (4) of this subdivision below, and may be appealed to the Loft Board upon application by such owner or affected party.

-   An appeal of the administrative determination must be filed in accordance with 29 RCNY § 1-07.1 of these rules.
+   An appeal of the administrative determination must be filed in accordance with 29 RCNY § 1-07.1.

    (4) Form of application, filing requirements and occupant responses.

-      (i) An extension application filed pursuant to this subdivision (b) of 29 RCNY § 2-01 must be filed on the approved form and must meet the requirements of this subdivision, and 29 RCNY §§ 1-06 and 2-11 of these rules except as provided in this paragraph.
+      (i) An extension application filed pursuant to this subdivision (b) of 29 RCNY § 2-01 must be filed on the approved form and must meet the requirements of this subdivision, and 29 RCNY §§ 1-06 and 2-11 except as provided in this paragraph.
 An application for an extension must include a list of all residential IMD units in the building and must specify a date to which the applicant seeks to have the deadline extended.
 Failure to so specify in the application shall be grounds for dismissal of the application without prejudice.

       (ii) The original extension application and 2 copies must be filed with the Loft Board.
-Prior to filing an extension application with the Loft Board, an owner shall serve a copy of the extension application upon the occupant of each IMD unit in the building in the manner described in 29 RCNY § 1-06(b) of these rules.
+Prior to filing an extension application with the Loft Board, an owner shall serve a copy of the extension application upon the occupant of each IMD unit in the building in the manner described in 29 RCNY § 1-06(b).
 Any occupant of an IMD unit may file an answer to such application with the Loft Board within 20 calendar days from the date service of the application is deemed complete, as determined below in subparagraph (iv).

       (iii) The occupant(s) of an IMD unit must serve a copy of the answer upon the owner prior to filing the answer with the Loft Board.
-Each answer filed with the Loft Board must include, at the time of filing, proof of service in the manner described in 29 RCNY § 1-06(d) and (e) of the Loft Board rules.
+Each answer filed with the Loft Board must include, at the time of filing, proof of service in the manner described in 29 RCNY § 1-06(d) and (e).

       (iv) Service of the application by mail is deemed completed five calendar days following mailing.
 While an application filed under this subdivision is pending, an owner may amend the application one time to request a longer extension period than was originally sought in the application.